WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 7. Test, measure, and refine

-Once your modular content is out in the world, it’s important to track how it performs.
-Use analytics tools like Turtl Analytics to see which modules are getting the most engagement, driving the most conversions, or resonating most with your audience.
+Use analytics tools like Turtl's analytics to see which modules are getting the most engagement, driving the most conversions, or resonating most with your audience.
 This data will give you valuable insights into what’s working and what’s not.

 Based on this feedback, refine your modules and your overall strategy.
 Maybe some modules need to be reworked or combined differently, or perhaps you’ll identify gaps where new modules are needed.
 The goal is to keep improving and optimizing your modular content strategy over time.